PerfectThymeTech/m365-custom-agent/docs/DeploymentPrerequisites.md

     }
     ```

+3. **Set Environment Variables**: Set the necessary environment variables for Terraform.
+This includes specifying the Azure subscription ID.

+    For Windows:
+    ```pwsh
+    $env:ARM_SUBSCRIPTION_ID = "<your-subscription-id>"
+    ```

+    For Linux/MacOS:
+    ```bash
+    export ARM_SUBSCRIPTION_ID="<your-subscription-id>"
+    ```

-3. **Initialize Terraform**: Run the following command to initialize the Terraform configuration.
+4. **Initialize Terraform**: Run the following command to initialize the Terraform configuration.
 This will download the necessary provider plugins.

     ```bash
     terraform init
     ```

-4. **Apply the Configuration**: Apply the configuration to create the resource group in Azure.
+5. **Apply the Configuration**: Apply the configuration to create the resource group in Azure.

     ```bash
     terraform apply
     ```
     You will be prompted to confirm the action.
 Type `yes` to proceed.

-5. **Verify the Resource Creation**: After the apply command completes, verify that the resource group has been created in your Azure subscription by checking the Azure Portal or using the Azure CLI:
+6. **Verify the Resource Creation**: After the apply command completes, verify that the resource group has been created in your Azure subscription by checking the Azure Portal or using the Azure CLI:

     ```bash
     az group show --name terraform-test-rg
     ```

-6. **Clean Up**: Once you have verified that the resource group was created successfully, you can clean up by destroying the resources created during the test.
+7. **Clean Up**: Once you have verified that the resource group was created successfully, you can clean up by destroying the resources created during the test.

     ```bash
     terraform destroy